javierdemartin/javierdemartin/content/swift.md

 ## Universal Links

 They tie the content in your app to the content on a website.
 Once it's configured iOS will be able to launch your app when a user taps alink somewhere, rather than opening our site in Safari.

+## Widgets

+Debugging certain sizes of a widget

+- From the widget's Xcode scheme add an environment variable for `_XCWidgetFamily`.
+- Set the value to `small`, `medium` or `large` and the widget will boot to that size.

 ## Xcode